 As a general rule, ground tents tend to be a bit harder to set up.
 They will usually require some type of tarp to be used as a footprint underneath for protection and in many cases will require poles, stakes, and tie-downs.
 A rooftop tent requires that you fold it open and position the supports.
 It would be fair to point out that some ground tents are very easy for one person to pitch while some rooftop tents can be more difficult, especially on taller vehicles.

 Since they do not require as much hardware to set up, rooftop tents are usually quicker to pitch.
-Time is also saved due to the fact that the bedding can remain in place with a rooftop model, while it must be rolled up and packed away when a ground tent is broken down.
+Time is also saved due to the fact that the bedding can remain in place with an overland tent, while it must be rolled up and packed away when a ground tent is broken down.

 Location As A Consideration